syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 ## AppointmentDragOver event

-The Scheduler notifies by `AppointmentDragOver` when drag the appointment.
-The `AppointmentDragOverEventArgs` has following members which provides information for `AppointmentDragOver` event.
+The Scheduler notifies by `AppointmentDragOver` when dragging the appointment.
+The `AppointmentDragOverEventArgs` has following members which provides information for the `AppointmentDragOver` event.

-`Appointment` - Gets the Appointment that is dragging.
+`Appointment`: Gets the Appointment that is dragging.

-`DraggingPoint` - Gets the dragging point of schedule appointment UI.
+`DraggingPoint`: Gets the dragging point of the schedule appointment UI.

-`DraggingTime` - Gets the dragging time of the dragging appointment object.
+`DraggingTime`: Gets the dragging time of the dragging appointment object.

-`SourceResource` - Gets the SchedulerResource where the appointment was located before starting the dragging.
+`SourceResource`: Gets the SchedulerResource where the appointment was located before starting the dragging.

-`TargetResource` - Gets the SchedulerResource where the appointment is currently being dragged over.
+`TargetResource`: Gets the SchedulerResource where the appointment is currently being dragged over.

 {% tabs %}
 {% highlight c# %}